SneRam-0105/HR-App/README.md

 ## What was practiced today

 I learnt how to use import and export two components and button click event in React.
 Practiced little bit css on displaying cards.

+Learning how to use AWS with this with github - Ruth